rsaber/anvil/README.md

 # filename of template to use, all templates must be in my_project_directory/templates
 template: base.jinja

-# all the keys can be used in the template above during rendering
+# all the keys can be used in the template above during Jinja template generation
 key_one: this is the first value
 key_two: this is the second value
 ```